-(e) The university may limit "FMLA" leave increments to the shortest period of time that the university's payroll system uses to account for absences.
+(e) The university permits "FMLA" leave in increments of one hour.

 (4) Relationship to paid or unpaid leave policies

 (a) Employees are required to take accrued but unused sick leave, vacation leave, compensatory time, personal leave, or other paid time before taking unpaid leave for the twelve or twenty-six week period.
 Time taken will be counted concurrently toward both FMLA leave and the appropriate paid or unpaid leave.
 If paid leave balances are insufficient to cover the twelve or twenty-six work weeks, the additional amount of FMLA leave necessary to attain the twelve or twenty-six work weeks of leave will be unpaid.